Announcement for December 2023 Graduates:

 Health communication is the study of how health information is generated and disseminated and how that information affects individuals, community groups, institutions and public policy.
 The field includes the study of secular communication, as well as the strategic communication of evidence-based health information to professional and non-professional audiences.

-As the demand for formal training in communication increases, HSPH has responded by establishing the Health Communication Concentration (HCC).
+As the demand for formal training in communication increases, the Harvard T.H.
+Chan School of Public Health has responded by establishing the Health Communication Concentration (HCC).
 This new concentration recognizes the need for formal and systematized training of students in health communication and provides a systematic, rigorous and conceptually grounded training for public health leaders, practitioners, and researchers.

 Every day we receive communications at home, work, or school.
 They come through various channels – from friends, family, co-workers, the Internet and the mass media–and carry a variety of messages.
 We pay selective attention to the communications we receive, and we seek information that is relevant to our needs.
 In such a crowded environment, health communications face serious competition.